 Don’t Shoot Point Reyes Tule Elk!

 The National Park Service (NPS) plans to kill native Tule elk in California's Point Reyes National Seashore, convert park grasslands into crops, and let cattle ranchers expand their businesses to kill sheep, goats, chickens, and pigs.
 After decades of activism, this is an outrage!
-Submit your comment to stop the NPS’s diabolical plan.
+Submit your comment to stop the NPS’s diabolical plan by selecting Alternative F.

 When the Seashore was established in 1962, ranchers were permitted to continue their business in park for their lifetime or twenty-five years.
 Ranching was not even considered a reason for establishing the Seashore.
 Now the National Park Service plans to shoot up to fifteen elk annually to “compromise” with cattle ranchers who graze their animal victims within the Seashore.